Beyond Frosting » Recipes » Desserts » Pies » Chocolate Pie Recipe

 Notes

-• Properly cooling: After the pudding has cooled on the counter for 1 hour, it can be transferred to the refrigerator to cool completely or poured into the cooled, baked pie crust and then refrigerate another 2-4 hours until the pudding is firm.
+• Properly cooling: After the custard has cooled on the counter for 1 hour, it can be transferred to the refrigerator to cool completely or poured into the cooled, baked pie crust and then refrigerate another 2-4 hours until the custard is firm.
 Do not pour the hot filling directly in the pie crust.

-• When to add the topping: Add the topping before serving, and only once the pudding has cooled completely.
+• When to add the topping: Add the topping before serving, and only once the custard has cooled completely.

 • Types of chocolate to use: I’ve also tested this recipe with Baker’s Chocolate Semi Sweet baking bar, a standard Hershey’s Bar and Chocolate Chips.
 If you prefer a less strong chocolate taste, I’d recommend using a Hershey’s Milk Chocolate Bar